StackExchange/dnscontrol/docs/_providers/cloudflareapi.md

 1. We need an A record with cloudflare proxy on, or the page rule will never run.
 2. The IP address in those A records may be mostly irrelevant, as cloudflare should handle all requests (assuming some page rule matches).
 3. Ordering matters for priority.
 CF_REDIRECT records will be added in the order they appear in your js.
 So put catch-alls at the bottom.
 4. if _any_ `CF_REDIRECT` or `CF_TEMP_REDIRECT` functions are used then `dnscontrol` will manage _all_ "Forwarding URL" type Page Rules for the domain.
-Page Rule types other than "Forwarding URL” will be left alone.
+Page Rule types other than "Forwarding URL" will be left alone.
 In other words, `dnscontrol` will delete any Forwarding URL it doesn't recognize.
 Be careful!

 ## Worker routes
 The Cloudflare provider can manage Worker Routes for your domains.
 Simply use the `CF_WORKER_ROUTE` function passing the route pattern and the worker name: